 The bill amends the Youth Tobacco Act to strengthen regulations on the sale and distribution of nicotine and tobacco products, particularly to individuals under 21 years of age.
-It introduces provisions that prohibit the sale, giving, or furnishing of these products to minors and establishes a nicotine and tobacco regulation fund to support enforcement efforts, including retailer licensing and penalties for violations.
-Retailers are required to verify the age of customers and post clear signage regarding the legal purchase age.
-The bill also creates a licensing system for retailers, detailing application fees and requirements, and aims to enhance compliance with age restrictions through a structured regulatory framework.
+It introduces provisions that prohibit the sale, giving, or furnishing of these products to minors and establishes a nicotine and tobacco regulation fund to support enforcement efforts, including retailer licensing and associated fees.
+Retailers are required to verify the age of customers and display warning signs about the legal purchase age.
+The bill also outlines penalties for violations, including administrative fines and potential license suspension or revocation for non-compliance, with a structured fine system for repeat offenses.

 Statutes affected: Senate Introduced Bill: 722.641